 Looking at this prototype, which was spotted testing in the U.S., we can clearly tell that the new Prius will sit lower and feature a sleeker profile than the current model.
 One of the shots even has the two generations sitting next to each other.

-Interestingly, production of the 2015 Toyota Prius is expected to take place in the U.S. for the first time.
+Interestingly, production of the 2016 Toyota Prius is expected to take place in the U.S. for the first time.
+A new Prius Plug-In Hybrid should arrive a year after the regular model goes on sale.

 Expect U.S.-spec cars to come with a lithium-ion battery as part of an updated Hybrid Synergy Drive system.
 The switch from current nickel-metal hydride technology is due to the better density and lighter weight of lithium batteries.
-The lighter weight, in particular, is crucial, as the new 2015 Prius is expected to weigh close to 155 pounds less than the current model.
+The lighter weight in particular is crucial as the new 2016 Prius is expected to weigh close to 155 pounds less than the current model.

 Expect new versions of the Prius C and Prius V models with the same updated Hybrid Synergy Drive system further down the track.